 Mediation Program

-a hands-on adventure in how to reconnect people with Liv Larsson, Kay Rung & Ricardo Guillén
+a hands-on adventure in how to reconnect people with Liv Larsson, Kay Rung, Reena Ginwala & Ricardo Guillén

 This international program has 3 parts:

-2. Structured mediation practice in smaller groups, video feedback 75 h in chosen time.
+2. Structured mediation practice in smaller groups, video feedback 24 sessions.

 3. A common forum for reflection, questions, movies etc.